How to not go to jail, get kicked out of college, or get fined tens of thousands of dollars or more

 Why doesn’t it know about current events?

-Since it only gets its info from the input from 2021 and earlier it does not have current information.
+Since it only gets its info from the input from its developer's timing and earlier it does not have current information.
 (There will be incremental updates to its database.)
 It’s not great with historical facts either so don’t write a history paper using it!

 False: It’s AI so it learns from user input. 🤦🏼♀️